You are here

-Non-competing awards will be supported at the FY2017 level recommended in the FY2016 Notice of Grant Award.
+Non-competing awards will be supported at the FY19 level recommended in the FY18 Notice of Grant Award.

 All other competing grant applications will be reviewed by program directors to determine an appropriate support level.

-Inflationary increases for future year commitments will not be supported for any grant awards issued in FY 2017.
+Inflationary increases for future year commitments will not be supported for any grant awards issued in FY19.
 However, support requested and approved in the competing application for fluctuations in research needs will be considered.

-Details of the special consideration provided to Early Stage and New Investigators by the NIDCD is available on the New Investigators page.
+Details of the special consideration provided to Early Stage Investigators by the NIDCD is available on the Support for Early Stage Investigators page.

 Additional Information and Resources for Grantees